ofux/Digger-Documentation/README.md

 To start digging, just click somewhere on your terrain!

-Note: the first time you dig, Unity will freeze during a few seconds.
+> Note: the first time you dig, Unity will freeze during a few seconds.
 This is because the Burst compiler needs to compile internal Digger jobs.

+> Note: make sure your terrain has at least one layer properly defined (with a texture).
+If you have several terrains, make sure they share the same layers as Digger will only get layers that are common to all terrains.

 ## Details of each field